d4n3sh/thedaneshproject/content/posts/2012-07-26-the-linux-command-line-a-book-for-the-linux-beginner.md

 New to Linux?
 Need a good beginner book to be your companion?

-The Linux Command Line by &#8220;William E. Shotts, Jr.&#8221; , that's the book you need to get.
+The Linux Command Line by "William E. Shotts, Jr." , that's the book you need to get.

 The book's 522 pages will familiarize you to the command line and the many commands that you will use in the future.